Hiking trail

 The trail begins at the Bow River parking lot near the train station.
 It follows both banks of the river, connected by two sturdy bridges.
 The path is wide, flat, and mostly forested.

-- Wildlife Corridor: The west side of the loop passes through a critical wildlife corridor and is often closed in the summer to protect Grizzly bears.
+- Wildlife corridor: The west side of the loop passes through sensitive habitat and may be closed seasonally for grizzly activity.

 - River Views: Enjoy the constant sound of the rushing river and views of Mount Temple and the Slate Range.